jzbor/lash/book/src/macros.md

 Macros allow you to modify Lambda terms at interpretation time.
 For example you might want to print out a term, resolve its named terms or reduce/normalize it.
-Macros are only evaluated once when the term is initially parsed, after that tey are just replaced with the terms they return.
+Macros are only evaluated once when the term is initially parsed, after that they are just replaced with the terms they return.

 ## Available Macros:
 * `!alphaeq` - test two terms for alpha equivalence and return a Church-encoded boolean